ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/Queries/spatial-queries-map-view.markdown

 {CODE-BLOCK/}

      {INFO: }
-     Use `spatial.point` to choose the spatial data fields.
+     Use `spatial.point` to specify the document field names containing the spatial data.
      The Latitude field is always chosen first, and the Longitude field second.
      {INFO/}

 * **2**. **Play Button**
   Click this button to execute the query.
-  The above query searches for documents whose Latitude and Longitude are within the specified circle.
+  The above query searches for documents whose Latitude and Longitude are within [the specified circle](../../../studio/database/queries/spatial-queries-map-view#circular-region-example).

 ---